joachim-gassen/botex/README.md

 )
 ```

-Alternatively, you can use botex to initialize a session on your oTree server and to start all required bots to run the session in one go.
+Alternatively, you can use botex to initialize a session on your oTree server and to start all required bots for the session in one go.
 This session can also contain human participants.
-However, in that case, you
-would be responsible to get the humans going to complete the session ;-)
+However, in that case, you would be responsible to get the humans going to complete the session ;-)

 ```python
 import logging